-Our principal executive offices are located in Santa Clara, California, consisting of approximately 49,000 square feet of office space under a lease that expires in May 2020.
-This facility accommodates our principal sales, marketing, research and development, finance, and administration activities.
-We lease approximately 89,000 square feet of office spaces in Hsinchu, Taiwan under lease agreements that expire in December 2018, May 2020 and January 2028, respectively.
+Our corporate headquarters are located in Santa Clara, California, consisting of approximately 50,000 square feet of facility spaces under leases that expire in May 2020 and September 2020, respectively.
+These facilities accommodate our principal sales, marketing, research and development, finance, and administration activities.
+We lease approximately 94,000 square feet of facility spaces in Hsinchu, Taiwan under lease agreements that expire in December 2019, May 2020, June 2020 and January 2028.
 The Taiwan facilities accommodate research and development, business development, operations, and administration support.
-We lease approximately 35,000 square feet of office space in Shanghai and Shenzhen, China, under leases that expire in November 2019 and September 2018, respectively, to support research and business development.
-We lease approximately 12,100 square feet of facilities in Italy for research and development.
+We lease approximately 44,500 square feet of facility spaces in Shanghai and Shenzhen, China, under leases that expire in November 2019, September 2020 and February 2021, to support research and business development.
+We lease approximately 12,100 square feet of office space in Italy for research and development.
 We lease additional facilities in Hong Kong for sales and inventory warehousing and in Japan and South Korea for our local business development personnel.

 We believe that our existing facilities are well maintained and in good operating condition, and are sufficient for our needs for the foreseeable future.
-The following table lists our major locations and primary usage as of January 31, 2018:
+The following table lists our major locations and primary usage as of January 31, 2019:

-Approximate Square

-Major Locations Footage Usage

-United States:

-Santa Clara, California 49,000 Corporate Headquarters; Sales; Marketing; Research and Development; Finance; Administration

-Asia Pacific:

-Hsinchu, Taiwan 89,000 Research and Development; Business Development; Operations; Administration

-Shanghai, China 16,000 Research and Development; Business Development

-Shenzhen, China 19,000 Research and Development; Business Development

-Kowloon, Hong Kong 9,000 Sales; Warehousing

-Shin-Yokohama, Japan 1,300 Business Development

-SeongNam, South Korea 1,500 Business Development

-Europe:

-Parma, Italy 12,100 Research and Development
+Major Locations Approximate Square Ecotogo Usage United States: Footage Usage E0.000 Cornerate Headquarters, Sales, Marketing, Besearch and Development, Finance, Santa Clara, California 50,000 Corporate Headquarters; Sales; Marketing; Research and Development; Finance; Administration Asia Pacific: Hsinchu, Taiwan 94,000 Research and Development; Business Development; Operations; Administration Shanghai, China 25,300 Research and Development; Business Development Shenzhen, China 19,200 Research and Development; Business Development Kowloon, Hong Kong 9,000 Sales; Warehousing Shin-Yokohama, Japan 1,300 Business Development SeongNam, South Korea 1,500 Business Development Europe: Parma, Italy 12,100 Research and Development